ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/create.rst

 - Activate the **DNS** and **Whois** features for the Indicator
 - Set the Indicator Status for the Indicator to active
 - Associate the existing Group whose ID is 12 to the Indicator, and create a new **Bad Guy** Adversary Group in a Source and associate it to the Indicator
-- Add an **Additional Analysis and Context** Attribute to the Indicator
+- Add a Description (i.e., a default Description Attribute) to the Indicator
 - Set the Indicator's Threat and Confidence Ratings
 - Apply the **TLP:AMBER** Security Label to the Indicator
 - Apply the **Targeted Attack** standard Tag and the **T1566 - Phishing** ATT&CK® Tag to the Indicator